google/badwolf/docs/bql.md

 Note that the intervals defined by `before`, `after`, and `between` are always closed (the limits of the intervals are included).
 You can then understand the `after` as a `>=`, the `before` as a `<=` and the `between` as a combination of them.
+Also, note that this syntactic sugar of using a comma inside the square brackets make sense only inside the `WHERE` clause, you cannot use it out of the `WHERE` scope as inside a `HAVING` clause for example.

-Also, remember that bindings may take time anchor values so you could also query for all users that first followed Joe and then followed Mary.
+In addition to that, remember that bindings may take time anchor values so you could also query for all users that first followed Joe and then followed Mary.
 Such query would look like: